maazinalthaf/discord-react-bot/README.md

 # discord-react-bot
-This is a discord bot that can autoreact when someone says a certain word in message
+This is a discord bot that can autoreact to a message when someone says a certain word

 ### Installation:-
 - clone the repository